ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/costmap_2d/costmap_plugins/voxel.md

 :   Topic of data.

     Relative topics will be relative to the node's parent namespace.
-    For example, if you specify *topic: scan* in the *voxel_layer* of a *local_costmap* and you launch your bringup with a *tb4* namespace:
+    For example, if you specify `topic: scan` in the `voxel_layer` of a `local_costmap` and you launch your bringup with a `tb4` namespace:

-      - User chosen namespace is *tb4*.
+      - User chosen namespace is `tb4`.
-      - User chosen topic is *scan*.
+      - User chosen topic is `scan`.
-      - Topic will be remapped to */tb4/scan* without *local_costmap*.
+      - Topic will be remapped to `/tb4/scan` without `local_costmap`.
-      - Use global topic */scan* if you do not wish the node namespace to apply.
+      - Use global topic `/scan` if you do not wish the node namespace to apply.

 ### **`<voxel layer>.<data source>.sensor_frame`**

 Type: `string` Default: `""`

 :   Frame of sensor, to use if not provided by message.
-If empty, uses message frame_id.
+If empty, uses message `frame_id`.

 ### **`<voxel layer>.<data source>.observation_persistence`**